C3BI-pasteur-fr/ReGaTE/doc/installation.rst

 ..
+ReGaTE Registration of Galaxy Tools in Elixir
+ Authors: Olivia Doppelt-Azeroual, Fabien Mareuil ReGate is distributed under the terms of the GNU General Public License (GPLv2).
+ See the COPYING file for details.
-ReGaTE documentation master file, created by sphinx-quickstart on Mon Jun 29 16:39:40 2015.
+ ReGaTE documentation master file, created by sphinx-quickstart
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 .. _installation: